Neuroimmunology

 The beneficial effects of various physical agents and exercise can be traced back to ancient human history.
 Electrical stimulation, heat, massage, and exercise were used therapeutically during and after World War I (10).
 Physical and occupational therapies play an important role in the improvement of function in acute or chronic nerve disease.

 Therapeutic exercises include range-of-motion, strength exercises, balance, and gait training.
 Range-of-motion exercise focuses on limbs and joints affected by impaired nerve function.
-In patients with severe generalized paralysis, as can occur in Guillain-Barré syndrome, all joints should undergo passive range-of-motion 1 to 2 times a day.
-Strength exercise should be performed 2 to 3 times a week for the identified weak muscles.
+In patients with severe generalized paralysis, as can occur in Guillain-Barré syndrome, all joints should undergo passive range-of-motion one to two times a day.
+Strength exercises should be performed two to three times a week for the identified weak muscles.
 In neuropathy patients, the intensity should not reach muscle fatigue to avoid overwork-induced damage.
-Compared to non-weight-bearing exercise, weight-bearing exercise showed greater gains on the 6-minute walk distance and average daily step counts in patients with diabetic neuropathy (39).
-Strength training 3 times a week for 8 weeks has shown significant improvement of knee torque and actual functional abilities (ascending and descending stairs, rising from sitting, putting on socks, and getting into and out of a car) in patients with hereditary motor and sensory neuropathy (32).
+Compared to non-weight-bearing exercise, weight-bearing exercise showed greater gains in the 6-minute walk distance and average daily step counts in patients with diabetic neuropathy (40).
+Strength training three times a week for 8 weeks has shown significant improvement of knee torque and actual functional abilities (ascending and descending stairs, rising from sitting, putting on socks, and getting into and out of a car) in patients with hereditary motor and sensory neuropathy (33).
 Interval training exercise 3 days per week for 24 weeks showed significant improvements in cardiorespiratory capacities, isokinetic concentric strength, and functional ability as well as reduction of fatigue and pain in patients with Charcot-Marie-Tooth disease (15).
-A focused exercise regimen to increase ankle strength can improve balance in patients with peripheral neuropathy (41).
-Focused simple hand, finger, and foot exercises in patients with diabetic peripheral neuropathy showed significant improvements in motor function in daily living, such as climbing stairs and performing work or chores (51).
+Focused simple hand, finger, and foot exercises in patients with diabetic peripheral neuropathy showed significant improvements in motor function in daily living, such as climbing stairs and performing work or chores (53).
 A 14-week exercise program led to improved neck flexor endurance; this persisted at the 1-year follow-up (19).
-The carpal tunnel decompression exercise seems to improve symptoms of this entrapment neuropathy (44).
-Resistance training for the patients with diabetic neuropathy has the potential to improve muscle strength, endurance, and flexibility.
-Resistance training also decreases risk factors for cardiovascular disease as well as improves glucose tolerance and insulin sensitivity (03).
-Improvement in muscle strength after resistance exercises accelerated strength generation during stair ascent and descent in patients with diabetic polyneuropathy (20).
-Progressive-resisted exercise improved health-related quality of life in patients with HIV/AIDS-related distal symmetrical polyneuropathy (36; 52), as well as in individuals with type 2 diabetic polyneuropathy (24).
-Moderate-intensity aerobic exercise and progressive resisted exercise are also effective in reducing neuropathic pain in HIV-associated distal symmetrical polyneuropathy (33).
-Resistance exercise and aerobic exercise training improved fitness and strength measured by maximal O2 consumption velocity in chronic inflammatory demyelinating polyneuropathy (34).
-In a study of diabetic sensory polyneuropathy, an exercise program resulted in increased aerobic exercise capacity and improved motor and sensory conduction (16).
-Improved neuropathic symptoms, reduced pain, and increased intraepidermal nerve fibers were found in 17 patients with diabetic neuropathy after a 10-week aerobic and strengthening exercise program (27).
-Aerobic exercise reduced interference of pain with walking, work, interpersonal relationships, and sleep in patients with painful diabetic peripheral neuropathy; however, there was no change in pain intensity (54).
-In patients with type 2 diabetes and peripheral neuropathy, exercise programs led to improved fatigue, oxygen uptake, body fat, peripheral blood flow (28), and reduced HbA1C and neuropathy symptoms (53).
+For mononeuropathy, such as carpal tunnel syndrome, decompression or neuromobilization exercise improved symptoms of entrapment neuropathy (45; 21).
+Myofascial mobilization and postoperative stretching physical therapy for bilateral carpal tunnel syndrome benefited both operated and nonoperated hands in terms of increasing palmar grip and reducing pain (16).
+Resistance exercise improved muscle strength during stair ascent and descent in patients with diabetic polyneuropathy (20).
+Progressive-resisted exercise and moderate-intensity aerobic exercise were also effective in reducing neuropathic pain and improving fitness and quality of life in patients with HIV/AIDS-related distal symmetrical polyneuropathy (37; 34; 54), type 2 diabetic polyneuropathy (29; 26), and chronic inflammatory demyelinating polyneuropathy (35).
+In patients with type 2 diabetes and peripheral neuropathy, exercise programs led to improved fatigue, oxygen uptake, body fat, peripheral blood flow (30), and reduced HbA1C and neuropathy symptoms (55).
 In addition, long-term aerobic exercise may prevent diabetic neuropathy (06).
 Based on a systematic review of clinical trials, Gravesande and Richardson found the most common risk factors for falling were impaired balance, reduced walking velocity, peripheral neuropathy, and comorbid conditions (18).
 Varieties of balance training programs have been developed for peripheral neuropathy patients.
 In patients with diabetic neuropathy, postural stability training with the Biodex Balance System improved postural stability and balance (14).
-A foot-ankle exercise program in people with diabetic neuropathy improved toe strength and gait, lasting for a year (38; 37).
-Lower body positive pressure treadmill training with 75% weight-bearing for 12 weeks in patients of diabetic polyneuropathy resulted in short- and long-term improvements of gait and balance (01).
-Exercise training improved balance, quality of life, and neuropathic pain associated with chemotherapy-induced peripheral neuropathy (43; 35; 11).
+A foot-ankle exercise program in people with diabetic neuropathy improved toe strength and gait, lasting for a year (38; 39).
+Lower body positive pressure treadmill training with 75% weight-bearing for 12 weeks in patients with diabetic polyneuropathy resulted in short- and long-term improvements in gait and balance (01).
+Exercise training improved balance, quality of life, and neuropathic pain associated with chemotherapy-induced peripheral neuropathy (44; 36; 11).
 Visual computer-feedback balance training improved balance in cancer patients with chemotherapy-induced peripheral neuropathy (09).
 Preservation of vibration and heat pain thresholds was found after physical therapy in taxane-induced peripheral neuropathy (04).
 Quality of life was higher for immediate versus delayed exercise in women receiving taxane for breast cancer, but not in sensorimotor symptoms or signs (08).
-Static balance improved more in the middle-aged versus older adults with diabetic peripheral neuropathy after an 8-week outpatient exercise program (02).
-Older adults experience greater functional gains from inpatient rehabilitation than younger adults (25).
+Upper limb exercise also improved their function and reduced pain in patients with chemotherapy-induced peripheral neuropathy (22).
+Static balance improved more in middle-aged versus older adults with diabetic peripheral neuropathy after an 8-week outpatient exercise program (02).
+Older adults experience greater functional gains from inpatient rehabilitation than younger adults (27).

-Transcutaneous electrical stimulation for the relief of pain applies electrical stimulation to the skin to block pain perception.
-In a randomized controlled trial of 20 patients with carpal tunnel syndrome, transcutaneous electrical stimulation significantly decreased pain-related cortical activations measured by fMRI (23).
-Kumar and Marshall used transcutaneous electrical stimulation 30 minutes daily on each lower extremity for 4 weeks for painful diabetic neuropathy (31).
-Thirty-one patients were randomized to electrotherapy or sham treatment.
-Transcutaneous electrical stimulation unit generated a 4 ms electrical pulse, less or equal to 35 volts, and 35 milliamps at a frequency of 2 to 70 Hz.
-Of the 18 patients, 83% recorded reduced pain scores.
-No local or systemic side effects were noticed.
-Individual responses to electrotherapy varied significantly.
-Kumar and colleagues further studied the combined effect of amitriptyline and transcutaneous electrical stimulation unit (30).
-Amitriptyline 50 mg at bedtime alone reduced pain in 60% of 26 patients, but combined therapy improved symptoms in 85% of 14 patients.
-A metaanalysis by the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology showed modestly improved pain with transcutaneous electrical stimulation in diabetic neuropathy (13).
-Transcutaneous electrical nerve stimulation significantly reduced pain in medication-refractory postherpetic neuralgia (21).
-Transcutaneous electrical nerve stimulation to plantar area improved balance and gait to enhance motor performance and plantar sensation in people with diabetic neuropathy (40).
-In a small study, low-frequency, 8-week, plantar vibration training of patients with diabetic neuropathy was associated with improved sural and peroneal conductive velocity of nerves, postural stability, and pain and tingling (45).
+Transcutaneous electrical nerve stimulation (TENS) for pain relief applies stimulation to the skin to block pain perception.
+In a trial for carpal tunnel syndrome, TENS decreased pain-related cortical activations measured by fMRI (25).
+Kumar and Marshall used TENS for 30 minutes daily on each lower limb over 4 weeks for painful diabetic neuropathy (32).
+Patients were randomized to electrotherapy or sham treatment.
+No local or systemic side effects were noted.
+Although 83% of the patients recorded reduced pain scores, individual responses varied significantly.
+The authors also studied the combination of amitriptyline 50 mg at bedtime and TENS (31).
+Amitriptyline alone reduced pain in 60% versus 85% for the combination.
+TENS reduced neuropathic pain and increased quality of life in painful cisplatin-induced neuropathy (50).
+A metaanalysis by the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology showed modestly improved pain with TENS in diabetic neuropathy (13).
+TENS reduced pain in medication-refractory postherpetic neuralgia (23).
+TENS to the plantar area improved balance and gait to enhance motor performance and plantar sensation in people with diabetic neuropathy (42).
+Low-frequency, 8-week, plantar vibration training of patients with diabetic neuropathy was associated with improved sural and peroneal conduction velocity, postural stability, pain, and tingling (46).

 Occupational therapy may also be necessary for neuropathy patients.
 A therapist may provide upper extremity exercises, splints, and self-care training including feeding, dressing, grooming, and assistive devices to adapt the neurologic deficits.
-Pistol grip reachers are useful to grab things from hard to reach places.
-Thickly gloved utensils, such as pens, screwdrivers and cutlery, can greatly facilitate activities of daily living (ie, in patients with advance hereditary neuropathies and hand weakness).
+Pistol grip reachers are useful to grab things from hard-to-reach places.
+Thickly gloved utensils, such as pens, screwdrivers, and cutlery, can greatly facilitate activities of daily living (ie, in patients with advanced hereditary neuropathies and hand weakness).
 Bathtub rails and bedside commodes will reduce the risk of a fall.

 Goals include the compensation of, and adaptation for, functional impairment and disability, and specifically the enhancement and recovery of motor control and fine coordinated movement of the upper and lower extremities.
 Education, exercises, positioning, and use of corrective devices can reduce the impact of neuromuscular lesions, restore mobility, and facilitate daily activities.
 Clearly, both placebo effects of therapy and psychological effects derived from the attention of a caregiver occur as well as from the recognition that the patient has some control over the outcome of his condition.

 Management of neuropathic pain is also discussed in the following articles: Neuropathic pain: treatment, Central neuropathic pain, Small fiber neuropathies, and Complex regional pain syndrome.
-Other supportive measures are discussed in in the series of articles on Charcot-Marie-Tooth disease (Charcot-Marie-Tooth disease type 1A, Charcot-Marie-Tooth disease type 1B, Charcot-Marie-Tooth disease type X, and Charcot-Marie-Tooth disease: CMT2, CMT4, and others).
+Other supportive measures are discussed in the series of articles on Charcot-Marie-Tooth disease (Charcot-Marie-Tooth disease type 1A, Charcot-Marie-Tooth disease type 1B and other CMT neuropathies associated with MPZ mutations, Charcot-Marie-Tooth disease type X, and Charcot-Marie-Tooth disease: CMT2, CMT4, and others).

 Physical therapy and occupational therapy are indicated for patients with peripheral nerve disease with impaired strength, sensation, balance, ambulation, or activity of daily living.